SUPPORT KEVIN &

 - Resenting family members who cannot or will not help provide care

-- Feeling abandoned and resenting it
+- Feeling abandoned

 - Having negative thoughts about the person or wishing that he or she would go away or die